VA Sleep Apnea Ratings: 2025 Proposed Changes (and Current Rules)

 What is Sleep Apnea in Veterans?

 Sleep apnea is a serious sleep disorder in which breathing repeatedly stops and starts during sleep.
-It is a prevalent condition among veterans, often linked to PTSD, traumatic brain injuries, and exposure to hazardous environments during service.
-The three main types are Obstructive Sleep Apnea (OSA), Central Sleep Apnea (CSA), and Complex Sleep Apnea.
+It is a prevalent condition among veterans, often linked to PTSD, traumatic brain injuries, facial or neck injuries, and prolonged exposure to smoke, burn pits, dust, and chemical agents during service.
+These risk factors can damage the respiratory system and disrupt the brain’s ability to regulate breathing.

 Common sleep apnea symptoms include loud snoring, choking or gasping for air, excessive daytime sleepiness, and difficulty concentrating.
-If untreated, sleep apnea can lead to high blood pressure, heart disease, and other severe health complications.
+If untreated, sleep apnea can lead to complications like high blood pressure, heart disease, diabetes, atrial fibrillation, and even death due to low blood oxygen.

 A study published in the American Journal of Health Promotion found that obstructive sleep apnea (OSA) was diagnosed in 21% of veterans, more than double the 9% prevalence observed in nonveterans.